dilloncruz5/Machine-Learning/README.md

 # Machine-Learning
-Done by Dillon for Sathybam Institute of Science and Technolgy
+Done by Dillon for Sathyabama Institute of Science and Technolgy